-- Developing tools, techniques or practices that can be adopted or replicated by local markets. - Completing a market analysis and/or strategic plan for a market opportunity. - Providing start up training and education to local farmers, ranchers, or market managers (ex. educating farmers market vendors about the eligibility requirements and the process for participating in or applying to accept SNAP, WIC, Senior Farmers Market Nutrition program benefits, or other (state or local or nonprofit) programs). - Starting, operating and/or expanding farmers market, roadside stand, CSA, agritourism or online sales activities. - Recruiting, retaining or conducting outreach to new and existing customers, underserved farmers and ranchers, or other vendors/producers in support of direct producer-to-consumer markets.
+- Developing tools, techniques or practices that can be adopted or replicated by local markets, including those that provide direct financial support to a network of markets, or other relevant organizations. - Completing a market analysis and/or strategic plan for a direct-to-consumer market opportunity. - Providing start up training and education to local farmers, ranchers, or market managers (ex. educating farmers market vendors about the eligibility requirements and the process for participating in or applying to accept SNAP, WIC, Senior Farmers Market Nutrition program benefits, or other (state or local or nonprofit) programs). - Starting, operating and/or expanding farmer's market, roadside stand, CSA, agritourism or online sales activities. - Recruiting, retaining or conducting outreach to new and existing customers, farmers and ranchers, or other vendors/producers in support of direct producer-to-consumer markets.

-Example of a Funded Project: Jonesborough Locally Grown
+Example of a Funded Project: A Simpler Place